heavyblotto/memorativa/docs/memorativa-draft-main.md

 The palace architecture evolves subtly based on the nature of stored content and user interaction patterns, creating a personalized space that becomes more meaningful and intuitive over time.

 ## 4. Key Features

+4.0 Memory Palace building
+- Can be a real location, imaginative, or a combination
+- Can be a single location, or a network of locations
+- Can start with one but the more locations the more powerful the palace
+- Constant review builds the palace
+- Gamified

 4.1 Versatile Content Curation
 - Easily save and organize diverse content types: memes, articles, personal notes, images